indranil-banerjee-aws/serverless-patterns/msk-schema-registry-lambda-java-sam/README.md

 You should get a message "Successfully created/updated stack - <StackName> in <Region>" if all goes well

+This template will deploy two lambda functions - java-msk-iam-consumer-powertools-dynamodb-sam and java-msk-iam-consumer-legacy-dynamodb-sam

+The java-msk-iam-consumer-powertools-dynamodb-sam function has been deployed using the Lambda Powertools library that automagically deserializes the incoming AVRO messages using an annotation provided by Powertools.

+The java-msk-iam-consumer-legacy-dynamodb-sam function does not use the Lambda Powertools library and shows a way of deserializing the Kafka AVRO messages using the legacy approach for deserializing Kafka messages in a lambda function without using any annotations.

 **Note: In case you want to deploy the Lambda function by pointing to an existing MSK Cluster and not the one created by running the CloudFormation template provided in this pattern, you will need to modify the values of the parameters MSKClusterName and MSKClusterId accordingly**